Logos make your business stand out, help spread brand recognition, and become the first thing your audience associates with your brand.

 US-based supermarket chain Pathmark doesn’t have a particularly bad logo, but it also doesn’t have one that stands out in the slightest.
 For a major supermarket, the company could have invested in something more creative or relevant.
 The lack of imagination makes the logo rather forgettable and does nothing to enhance the company’s brand identity.

-What we learned: Don’t be hasty in choosing a logo; try to find logo design inspiration for creative ideas before you commit.
+What we learned: Don’t be hasty in choosing a logo; explore logo design ideas from your industry but also from other industries before you commit.

 When Microsoft updated their logo, it was clear that the colorful, minimalistic update was little more than an attempt to channel Apple’s own branding design.
 Not only was this motive overly transparent, but the design itself appears half-hearted, risk-averse, and corporate, with little creativity, originality, or inspiration.